-Telecom Customer Churn Analysis
+Telecom Customer Churn Prediction

 Tools Used: Python, Pandas, Matplotlib, Seaborn, Scikit-learn